rodcabral/termode/README.md

 // Default
 termode_nonblocking(NONBLOCKING_OFF);

-// It doesn't interrupt the program, but it still has to wait for the Enter key to process the input termode_nonblocking(NONBLOCKING_ON);
+// Doesn't interrupt the program, but it still has to wait for the Enter key to process the input termode_nonblocking(NONBLOCKING_ON);
 ```
 #### Canonical mode